-122 In most cases, iron acquisition genes (normally forming operons) are only expressed under conditions of metal deficiency.
-In the presence of iron, these operons are repressed 123 by the regulator Fur, which forms complexes with ferrous iron and binds to conserved 124 sites of DNA termed Fur boxes, preventing the transcription of iron-uptake genes (Figure 125 1A) (Baichoo and Helmann, 2002; Cornelis et al., 2009; Fillat, 2014).
-Under iron-126 depletion, the regulator does not bind the metal, thus preventing Fur from binding to 127 DNA, and transcription of the genes involved in iron acquisition often occurs under the 128 control of transcriptional activators.
-Several iron supply systems are positively regulated 129 by ECF sigma factors induced by the availability of specific iron sources (Sexton et al., 130

-131 1996; Leoni et al., 2000; Biville et al., 2004; Lindeberg et al., 2008; Thakur et al., 2013; 132 Chevalier et al., 2018; Lang et al., 2018).
+deficiency.
+In the presence of iron, these operons are repressed by the regulator Fur, which forms complexes with ferrous iron and binds to conserved sites of DNA termed Fur boxes, preventing the transcription of iron-up-take genes (Fig. 1A) (Baichoo and Helmann, 2002; Cornelis et al., 2009; Fillat, 2014).
+Under iron-depletion, the regulator does not bind the metal, thus preventing Fur from binding to DNA and transcription of the genes involved in iron acquisition often occurs under the control of transcriptional activators.
+Several iron supply systems are positively regulated by ECF sigma factors that are induced by the availability of specific iron sources (Sexton et al., 1996; Leoni et al., 2000; Biville et al., 2004; Lindeberg et al., 2008; Thakur et al., 2013; Chevalier et al., 2018; Lang et al., 2018).

-Most iron starvation-responsive ECF sigma factors are regulated by a cell surface 133 signaling (CSS) that transmits the input signal from a substrate-bound outer membrane 134 protein (OMP) across the periplasmic space to a cytoplasmic membrane-spanning anti-135 136 sigma factor, releasing the cytoplasmic ECF sigma factor that transcriptionally regulates 137 the expression of the stimulus-responsive genes (Braun et al., 2006; Brooks and Buchanan, 2008; Llamas et al., 2014).
-CSS was first described in the transport of 138 ferripyoverdine in Pseudomonas putida WCS358 (Koster et al., 1994) and in the Fe3+-139 140 citrate transport system in E. coli (Härle et al., 1995).
-These iron starvation-responsive ECF sigma factors belong to groups ECF05-ECF09 (Staroń et al., 2009; Mascher, 2013; 141 142 Pinto and Mascher, 2016), and the best characterized FecI-like sigma factors, FecI from 143 Escherichia coli, and PvdS and FpvI from Pseudomonas aeruginosa, are described below.
-144
+Most iron starvation-responsive ECF sigma factors are regulated by cell surface signaling (CSS) that transmits the input signal from a substrate-bound outer membrane protein (OMP) across the periplasmic space to a cytoplasmic membrane-spanning anti-sigma factor, releasing the cytoplasmic ECF sigma factor that transcriptionally regulates the expression of the stimulus-responsive genes (Braun et al., 2006; Brooks and Buchanan, 2008; Llamas et al., 2014).
+CSS was first described in the transport of ferripy-overdine in Pseudomonas putida WCS358 (Koster et al., 1994) and in the Fe3+-citrate transport system in E. coli (Härle et al., 1995).
+These iron starvation-responsive ECF sigma factors belong to groups ECF05-ECF09 (Staroń et al., 2009; Mascher, 2013; Pinto and Mascher, 2016), and the best characterized Fecl-like sigma factors, Fecl from Escherichia coli and PvdS and FpvI from Pseudomonas aeruginosa, are described below.

-145 1.
 The Escherichia coli Fec signaling pathway